Federated Learning: Revolutionizing AI Agent Development for Enhanced Privacy and Scalability

 Understanding Federated Learning

 FL operates on a decentralized approach.
-The data remains on individual devices or within organizations.
+The data stays on individual devices or within organizations.
 According to a 2025 study on arXiv, this decentralized training offers cost savings and enhanced security.

-- The server aggregates these updates to create a global model.
+- The central server aggregates these updates from many devices.
+It averages them or uses other sophisticated methods to create a single, improved global model.

 Privacy is a key advantage of FL.
 By keeping data decentralized, it minimizes the risk of data breaches.
 Techniques like differential privacy can further protect sensitive information, according to a paper on arXiv.